splunk/public-o11y-docs/gdi/mongodb/mongodb.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the MongoDB monitor using the Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the MongoDB monitor using the Smart Agent Receiver.

 This monitor captures the following metrics about MongoDB: